denten-books/plain-text/2-surface.md

 decipher should the sending drum and the receiving drum fall out of sync [@hughes_improvement_1856; @hayles_print_2004, 145-147; @noll_evolution_2007, 20-21].
+By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
+By the 1930s, devices variously known as "printer telegraphs," "teletypewriters," and "teletypes" displaced Morse code telegraphy as the dominant mode of commercial communication.
+The monthly "Labor Review" report published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
+Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
+Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
+The human operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter.
+The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

+[^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
+By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

 The automation of the telegraph necessitated new encoding formats, chief among them the Baudot code, standardized in 1908 by the ITU.

 The significant difference between Hughes and Morse encodings on the one hand and Baudot on the other remains the fact that Baudot constitutes a fixed-length code.
 The invention of fixed-length ciphers lies in the sixth book of Francis Bacon's *De augmentis scientiarum* (*Division of the Sciences*),[^ln1-bacon] an encyclopedic treatise on the "partition of sciences" written in the form of a letter to King James in 1623.
 Book Six of Bacon's systematic account of the sciences is dedicated to speech, speaking, writing, grammar (literary and philosophical), poetry (meter and verse), and, most relevant to our discussion, "the knowledge of ciphers."
 Here Bacon boasts of inventing a "highest degree of cipher” that can signify "all in all" (omnia per omnia).
 Bacon proceeds to describe a "fivefold," "bi-literarie” alphabet, which encodes each letter of the English language using a string of As and Bs five-letters long.
 The letter A, for example, becomes "aaaaa."
 B becomes "aaaab," C "aaaba," and so on to Z, represented as "babbb."
 "Neither is this a small matter," Bacon writes:

 > These Cypher-Characters have, and may performe: For by this *Art* a way is